joshjohanning/github-misc-scripts/gh-cli/README.md

 ### parent-organization-teams.sh

-Sets the parents of teams in an target organization based on existing child/parent relantion ship on a source organization teams.
+Sets the parents of teams in an target organization based on existing child/parent relationship on a source organization teams.

 This is useful to mirror a parent child/relationship between teams on two organizations.